 Cleveland, Ohio 44193

 The City of Parma Heights prides itself on customer service.
 The proximity of having the Income Tax Department in City Hall is an added benefit where your municipal income tax return can be prepared at no cost by a member of the Income Tax Department.
 Personnel are available throughout the day to assist residents with filing tax returns and accepting payments of taxes during normal business hours.

 The City has specifically tailored its tax returns and forms for its residents and employers.
 Forms can be downloaded from this website.
 The City does not incorporate e-filing

-, but does offer the "Individual Auto Calc Return
+, but does offer the "EZ Fillable Tax Return

-" on this website allowing a tax preparer to enter income tax information onto an electronic form that will automatically and accurately calculate one's return.
+" (W2 income only) on this website allowing a tax preparer to enter income tax information onto an electronic form that will automatically and accurately calculate one's return.
 Once finished, the return can be printed out and sent to the City.

 The City of Parma Heights pursuant to City Ordinance collects income tax from persons employed and businesses located within the City, and from Parma Heights residents who work in communities other than Parma Heights.
 Since January 1, 2005, the City’s income tax rate has been established at 3.0%.
 The tax rate credit for taxes paid to other municipalities or joint economic development districts (JEDDs) is 100% up to 2.0%.